uncovery/Websend/Readme.md

 * Start your Bukkit server.
 * Try command “/ws example”

+## Sending a command

+Use the command `/ws argument0 argument1` or `/websend argument0 argument1` to start a request from Spigot to PHP.
+You can add any number of arguments.
+These will be passed to your PHP script.

 ## Data sent by websend

 When Websend sends its request it includes information in the POST data.
 Most of the data is contained in a JSON string under `$_POST['jsonData']`, unless `GZIP_REQUESTS` is enabled, in which case it is available in gzip form under `$_FILES['jsonData']`.
 Whether the JSON data is compressed or not is specified under the `$_POST['isCompressed']` variable.
 The `$_POST['authKey']` variable contains the hashed password and the `$_POST['args'][]` has the arguments.

 ## Sending a reply

-You can repond to the request by simply printing commands with print() or echo.
+You can respond to the request by simply printing commands with print() or echo.
 Websend will then parse and execute these commands in the order that they were printed.
-Each command is seperated by a semi-colon (;).
+Each command is separated by a semi-colon (;).

-## Output

-* PrintToConsole :Text;
-  Print text to console.
-  Ex: PrintToConsole_: Message from Websend;
-* PrintToPlayer [-playername]:Text;
+You can either reply with a simple text or even execute commands in-game:

+###  Text replies
+These replies can be sent in the format of

+    print("/Output/PrintToConsole:Hello there!;");

+Here is a complete list.
+Don't forget to prefix them with `/Output/ `:

+*   `PrintToConsole:Text;`: Prints "Text" to console.
+In-game players won't see this.
-    Prints to text to a player currently playing on your server.
+*   `PrintToPlayer[-playername]:Text;`: Prints to text to a player currently playing on your server.
     By using "-playername", you can specify the player to send the message to, otherwise the message will be sent to the player that started the websend request.
-    Ex: PrintToPlayer: Message from Websend;
-    Ex: PrintToPlayer-notch: Message from Websend;
-    Broadcast :Text;
+    Examples: `PrintToPlayer:Message from Websend;` or `Ex: PrintToPlayer-notch:Message from Websend;`
-    Broadcast a message to all players currently playing on the server.
+*    `Broadcast:Text;`: Broadcast a message to all players currently playing on the server.
-    Ex: Broadcast: Message from Websend;
+    Example: `Broadcast:Message from Websend;`

-## PHP Commands
+### Commands

 These commands can be sent back to spigot in order to execute something on the server.
 This happens in the format of

     print("/Command/ExecuteConsoleCommand: msg playername hello there!;");

-That for exampple would send an in-game message to the player "playername".
+That for example would send an in-game message to the player "playername".
 Here are all the commands:

 *   `ExecutePlayerCommand [-playername]:command arguments;`